ch0ripain/react-context-and-reducer/README.md

   }
 }
 ```
-<code>shoppingCartReducer</code> receive 2 parameters.
+<code>shoppingCartReducer</code> function takes two parameters:

-- state ➡️ the latest state at the moment we call this function
+- state ➡️ the most recent state when the reducer function is called.
-- action ➡️ commonly a object with some key-values like <code>{type: 'ADD_ITEM', payload: id}</code>
+- action ➡️ typically an object containing key-value pairs, such as <code>{type: 'ADD_ITEM', payload: id}</code>

 ## 🌐 Using context 🌐
-For use context we need to import two things
+To use a context, we need to import two things:
 ```javascript
 import { useContext } from "react";
 import { CartContext } from "../store/shopping-cart-context";
 ```
-Then we can destructure the context we need from the context object we created
+Next, we can destructure the specific context we need from the context object we previously created.

 ```javascript
 const { items, updateCartItemQuantity } = useContext(CartContext);
 ```
-And finally we just use it as it is supposed to be used
+Finally, we use the context as intended in our application.
 ```javascript
 const totalPrice = items.reduce(
     (acc, item) => acc + item.price * item.quantity,